What makes a great performance of Prokofiev’s third concerto?

 The best recordings of Prokofiev’s third piano concerto

 I should preface this by saying I doubt there are many people who have heard more recordings and YouTube performances of the Prokofiev third concerto than me.
 I know the score inside out and have played the concerto since I was 14.
-I would like to think my opinions are more valid than many critics and academics who do not appreciate the full potential of this concerto.
-But these are just my opinions.
+I would like to think my opinions are more qualified than many critics and academics who do not love the score as much as I do, or realise it’s full potential .
+But these are just my opinions!

 Best overall recording